 2. Side Lighting

-The eight-foot fluorescent lights of the shaping bay should be horizontally and symmetrically fixed to the side walls and mounted on a slightly higher position of that of the surfboard stands.
+The eight-foot fluorescent lights of the shaping bay should be horizontally and symmetrically fixed to the side walls and mounted on a slightly higher position than that of the surfboard stands.

 They should shine the curves of the board so that you can notice the subtle shadows and reflections on the board.